Welcome

 And thanks to Cristi YO3FLR, there's a PCB layout available in the Download section on my VFO's webpage.

-You'll find the complete list of these designs down the left hand side of this page.
+You'll find the complete list of my published designs down the left hand side of this page.
+Just click on any item to take you to that design.
+Schematics

 and other drawings are to be found all over the site, as are photos.